-Ayurvedic nutrition and the influence on our mind
+Ayurvedic nutrition and its influence on our mind

-The nutritional science of Ayurveda is very extensive and offers an individual selection of foods, spices and preparations for each person.
-The individual diets are based, among other things, on the system of moods, called gunas.
+The nutritional theory of Ayurveda is very extensive and offers an individual selection of foods, spices and preparations for each person.
+The individual diets are based, among other things, on the system of moods, called Gunas.

-Ayurveda distinguishes between three different states of mind that can be influenced by our diet.
-However, just as diet affects our mood, our mood also affects our appetite.
+Ayurveda distinguishes between three different moods that can be influenced by our diet.
+Just as nutrition influences our mood, our mood also influences our appetite.

 The Ayurvedic "Gunas"